-The Bucknell Program for Undergraduate Research is a University-wide program providing summer awards to students to conduct research and pursue scholarly projects and creative endeavors with faculty mentors.
-Awards are determined on a competitive basis by a faculty advisory committee representing all of Bucknell’s academic divisions.
-The advisory committee invites proposals that reflect the broad goals of the Program for Undergraduate Research: ...to expand opportunities for students and faculty to collaboratively engage, hands-on, in the research process, together exploring and expanding our collective knowledge, understanding, wisdom, and appreciation.
+The Bucknell Program for Undergraduate Research is a University-wide program providing summer awards to students to conduct research, engage in other scholarship, or undertake creative projects with faculty mentors.
+Awards are determined on a competitive basis by a faculty selection committee representing all of Bucknell’s academic divisions.
+The advisory committee invites proposals that reflect the broad goals of the Program for Undergraduate Research:...to expand opportunities for students and faculty to collaboratively engage, hands-on, in a scholarly endeavor, together exploring and expanding our collective knowledge, understanding, wisdom, and appreciation.

 All full-time, undergraduate Bucknell students, and their faculty, are eligible.
 Awards are not available for the summer following the senior year, although students in 5-year degree programs will be eligible during the summer after their 4th year.
-While repeat applications will be accepted, priority will be given to students applying for the first time.
-Note: Due to the limited number of applications available, each Bucknell faculty member is limited to a maximum of two student proposals per funding year.
+Applications from students who have received a PUR grant in the past will be accepted, but priority will be given to students who have not received PUR funding before.
+Note: Due to the limited number of opportunities available, each Bucknell faculty member cannot mentor more than two PUR recipients per summer.

-Students will receive payments totaling $3,000 to support their research and will be eligible for student housing on campus.
-Recipients may not also earn academic credit for the research nor may the student be enrolled in academic course work during the project.
-Throughout the duration of the research project, students may not undertake employment beyond casual work not to exceed 10 hours per week.
+To support their work on the proposed project, students will receive payments totaling $3,000 and on-campus housing during the period of their PUR work.
+Recipients may not also earn academic credit for their work on the project.
+Throughout the duration of the project, students may not undertake additional coursework or employment that would encumber their time beyond 10 hours per week.

-The project should be designed to cover a period of at least eight weeks.
-Students are required to submit an abstract or short report on their research by August 15, 2017; faculty mentors are asked to send email verification of their students’ research progress.
-In addition, students and mentors are required to participate in the annual Kalman Research Symposium to be held in spring 2018 at which students present the results of their collaborative efforts.
-Details about the Symposium will be communicated via email in early Spring semester.
-This public exposition, in the form of a poster session or an oral presentation, also gives the larger Bucknell community the opportunity to meet the program participants and see the results of their research.
+The project must cover a period of at least eight weeks.
+Students are required to submit an abstract and short reflection on their scholarly work by August 15, 2019; faculty mentors are expected to verify their students’ progress on the project.
+In addition, students and mentors are required to participate in the annual Kalman Research Symposium to be held in spring 2020 at which students present the results of their collaborative efforts.
+Details about the Symposium will be communicated via email in early spring semester.
+This public exposition, in the form of a poster session or an oral presentation, also gives the larger Bucknell community the opportunity to meet the program participants and see the results of their summer’s work.

-Proposals for the summer of 2017 are due by Friday, Feb.
-3, 2017 at 11:59 p.m.
+Proposals for the summer of 2019 are due by Tuesday, Feb.
+5, 2019 at 11:59 p.m.
 ET.
-The advisory committee expects to notify applicants of their decision before spring break.
+The selection committee expects to notify applicants of their decision before spring break.